Skip to content

-For instance, in its default configuration on a rooted device, Frida runs as frida-server.
-When you explicitly attach to a target app (e.g., via frida-trace or the Frida REPL), Frida injects a frida-agent into the app's memory.
-Therefore, you may expect to find it there only after attaching to the app (not before).
-If you check /proc/<pid>/maps, you'll find the frida-agent as frida-agent-64.so:
+In its default configuration on a rooted device, Frida runs as frida-server.
+When you explicitly attach to a target app, for example via frida-trace or the Frida REPL, Frida injects a Frida agent into the app's memory.
+Therefore, you should expect to find the agent in the target process only after attaching to the app, not before.

 bullhead:/ # cat /proc/18370/maps | grep -i frida